pavsavov/SuperCharactersApp/README.md

 Repository pattern with Unit of Work.

-*Used 3rd party libraries and other technology stack information:
+1 Used 3rd party libraries and other technology stack information:

-   > ASP.NET CORE v2.2
+* ASP.NET CORE v2.2

-   > EF Core
+* EF Core
 * X.PagedList - Used for pagination -> https://github.com/dncuug/X.PagedList
 * Shouldly - Used in my unit tests  -> [https://github.com/shouldly/shouldly]
 * AutoMapper - used to map DTO to models and vice versa -> [https://github.com/AutoMapper/AutoMapper]